-Green Chile and Chicken Mock Enchilada Casserole ~ Kalyn’s Kitchen
+- Green Chile and Chicken Mock Enchilada Casserole

-Low-Carb Twice-Cooked Chicken with Green Chiles and Cheese
+- Low-Carb Twice-Cooked Chicken with Green Chiles and Cheese

-This Instant Pot Low-Carb Green Chile Chicken Burrito Bowl is a delicious summer dinner that won’t heat up your kitchen!
+This Instant Pot Green Chile Chicken Burrito Bowl is a delicious dinner that the whole family will like!

 - 4 boneless, skinless chicken breasts, trimmed and cut into strips

-- 1 1/2 cups diced tomato or cherry tomatoes cut in half
+- 1 1/2 cups cherry tomatoes cut in half

 - 2 green onions, thinly sliced